 Enter Dr. Barakat, a postdoctoral fellow at the Center for Pain in the Brain research center.
 In her recent article published in the journal NeuroImage: Clinical, Dr. Barakat examines transverse myelitis through a new lens.
 Instead of addressing why the disease is occurring, she tackles how we are looking at it.

 Childhood symptoms of transverse myelitis progress rapidly and there is a high risk of permanent disability.
-Therefore, patients and doctors need a quick and effective way to see the disease progression.
-But current imaging techniques for measuring demyelination are limited.
+Therefore, patients and doctors need a quick and effective way to view the disease progression.
+However, current imaging techniques for measuring demyelination are limited.
 Routine MRI’s are used to detect spinal cord inflammation, but they are not sensitive enough to properly assess damage to the myelin sheath.
 Thus, doctors and patients are left with a very restricted view of how the disease is spreading and which spinal cord pathways are being impacted.

 Diffusion tensor imaging